MinhMan13112002/Face_Recognization/README.md

 # Face_Recognization
-Main is folder that are use in Window
-Main_pi is folder that are use in Raspberry Pi 4
+Main is folder that are use in Window, Main_pi is folder that are use in Raspberry Pi 4